 The Georgia Aquarium

-The Georgia Aquarium is the largest in the United States and was briefly the largest in the world, from 2005 when it opened until 2012.
+The Georgia Aquarium is the largest aquarium in the USA!
+It was also briefly the biggest aquarium in the world, from 2005 when it opened until 2012.
 At which point, it lost its title to the Shanghai Ocean and Chimelong Ocean Kingdom in China.
 However, it remains an impressive display and world-class tourist destination for lovers of massive displays full of rare marine fish.

 But if you aren’t in a traveling mood, the Georgia Aquarium website has an Ocean Voyager live stream, allowing you to enjoy the Whale Sharks and 50+ species they share their tank with.